-Michael Gatt (Chairman)
+Michael Gatt (Chairman) Kevin Valenzia Tassos Anastasiou Marcel Cassar Julian Mamo Joseph Said

-Kevin Valenzia (appointed 13 January 2021)

-Tassos Anastasiou (appointed 13 January 2021)

-Marcel Cassar

-Julian Mamo

-Joseph Said

 Principal activities

 The Company is authorised to carry on long-term business of insurance in terms of the Insurance Business Act (Chapter 403 of the Laws of Malta) and is regulated by the Malta Financial Services Authority.
 The principal activity of the Company is to carry on and transact long-term business of insurance Class I (Life and Annuity) and Class III (Linked Long-Term) in and from Malta.